fmatthew5876/stdcxx-align/proposal/draft.md

 This proposal was originally a small part of \[[N3864](#N3864)\] but has been broken out as it is somewhat unrelated to the core purpose of that paper.

-Ideally, this proposal would be included in the next C++ Technical Specification so that it may be tested by real users before becoming part of the standard forever.
+This proposal is intended for a C++ Technical Specification.

 Impact on the standard
 =============================